-The Institute of Data’s Job Placement rate for active job seekers with Data Science Industry Certification:
+The Institute of Data’s Job Outcomes success rate for active job seekers with the Data Science & AI Industry Certification:

-• 86% of IOD Graduates = Job placement in 90 days
+• 86% of IOD Graduates = Job outcomes success in 90 days

 • 93% of IOD Graduates = Job outcomes success in 180 days

 In addition to gaining an industry certification in data science & analytics, Institute of Data Graduates also benefit from: Interview training and preparation, resume reviews and guidance, LinkedIn profile reviews, ongoing career advice, online and in-person networking opportunities, and the advantage of attending exclusive hiring events by its education partners and IOD.